 In this class, the following numerical equivalents for grades are used: A = 100-90% | B = 89-80% | C = 79-70% | D = 69-60% | F = 59-0%.

-Materials may be submitted in person to your individual lab instructor.
+Lab ,aterials may be submitted in person to your individual lab instructor.
+The term paper needs to be submitted electronically through the dropbox on D2L.

 Late work demands additional time and penalizes the rest of the class.
-Late materials will not be accepted.
+Late materials will only be accepted from excused absences with prior arrangement.
 If you are aware of a pending absence that will interfere with an assignment due date, please complete and submit the work early.

 Lab attendance is also required for completion of this class.
 If you fail to attend and complete more than 2 laboratory sessions, you will be either be dropped from the class or you will receive a failing grade.